-- a.
-Based on $T_C = 25$ °C.

-- b.
-Surface mounted on 1" x 1" FR4 board.

-- c. t = 10 s
+- a. $T_C = 25$ °C. - b.
+Surface mounted on 1" x 1" FR4 board. - c. t = 10 s - d.

-- d.
 See solder profile (www.vishay.com/doc?73257).
 The PowerPAK SO-8 is a leadless package.
 The end of the lead terminal is exposed copper (not plated) as a result of the singulation process in manufacturing.
-A solder fillet at the exposed copper tip cannot be guaranteed and is not required to ensure adequate bottom side solder interconnection.

-- e.
-Rework conditions: manual soldering with a soldering iron is not recommended for leadless components.

-- f.
-Maximum under steady state conditions is 70 °C/W.
+A solder fillet at the exposed copper tip cannot be guaranteed and is not required to ensure adequate bottom side solder interconnection. - e.
+Rework conditions: manual soldering with a soldering iron is not recommended for leadless components. - f.
+Maximum under steady state conditions is 65 °C/W.

-- g.
-Package limited.